Shelley v. Kraemer: Later legislation

-In 1968 Congress enacted the Fair Housing Act, which voided racially-discriminatory covenants in housing and made them illegal.
+One year later, on December 2, 1949, US solicitor general Philip Perlman announced that the "FHA could no longer insure mortgages with restrictive covenants".
+In 1962, the Equal Opportunity in Housing executive order was signed by President John F. Kennedy, prohibiting using federal funds to support racial discrimination in housing.
+This caused the FHA to "cease financing subdivision developments whose builders openly refused to sell to black buyers."
+In 1968, Congress enacted the Fair Housing Act, which voided racially discriminatory covenants in housing and made them illegal.

 In popular culture

 In 2010, Jeffrey S. Copeland published Olivia's Story: The Conspiracy of Heroes Behind Shelley v.
 Kraemer, a literary nonfiction account of events leading up to the Shelley v.
 Kraemer case.
 In 2017, a documentary film was made titled The Story of Shelley v.
 Kraemer.
 The script for the film was written by Copeland, and it was produced by Joe Marchesani and Laney Kraus-Taddeo of the Audio/Video Production Services division of Educational Technology and Media Services at the University of Northern Iowa (Cedar Falls, Iowa).
 The film has been a featured part of the exhibit titled "#1 in Civil Rights: The African American Freedom Struggle in St. Louis", at the Missouri History Museum in St. Louis.
 The film was also nominated for the Sundance Film Festival.